miriammenzel/PLImig/README.md

 ### r_tres

 After most of the necessary parameters are generated on the transmittance, one parameter in the retardation is needed to generate the desired white and gray fiber masks.
 The general procedure follows the algorithm used for `I_upper`.
-However, to ensure that the result is not influenced by small interferences or more than one peak, we change the algorithm a bit.

-We start using a histogram of only 16 bins to get a first estimation of `r_tres`.
-In each following iteration we increase the number of bins by a factor of 2 up to 256 bins.
-In each iteration we take the last estimation and choose a interval around the last estimation for our current one.
-This ensures that we do not end in a small dip which becomes visible with higher bin counts.

-In addition if there's more than one peak in our interval, we start at the last peak.
-This is chosen because there might be a background peak resulting in erroneous parameters.

 The resulting mask can be seen below.
 This mask generally gets most of the white substance but might still miss a few areas.
 Those will be filled in combination with `I_lower`.

 ![](./img/tRetExample.png)

 ### I_lower